Inverse Optimization with Noisy Data: Numerical Experiments

 \subsection{Synthetic Data and Semiparametric Algorithm}

-Next, we generate data using a given \textsf{FOP} and then use the same equations in \textsf{SAA-IOP}.
+We now examine the performance of the semiparametric algorithm (Algorithm 2) in four sets of experiments.
+In the first set of experiments, we generate data using a given \textsf{FOP} and then use the same equations in \textsf{SAA-IOP}.
 These experiments are situations where the model whose parameters are being identified exactly matches the model that generates the data.
 As a result, this setting consists of situations where \textbf{IC} is satisfied.
-The first example is where: (i) \textsf{FOP-D} is $\min \{x'x-(\theta+u)'x\ |\ x\in[0,1]^p\}$, (ii) $u$ has a uniform distribution with support $[0,2]^p$, (iii) the measurement noise $w$ has a jointly Gaussian distribution with zero mean and identity covariance, (iv) the data is generated with $p = 10$ and $\theta_0\in\mathbb{R}^p$ such that $\langle\theta_0\rangle_k = \frac{1}{2}$ for all $k\in[p]$, and (v) the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) was applied with $\gamma,\sigma$ chosen using cross-validation \citep{hastie2009} and $\Theta = [0,2]$.
+We consider three different formulations for \textsf{FOP}.
+The first example is where: (i) \textsf{FOP-D} is $\min \{x'x-(\theta+u)'x\ |\ x\in[0,1]^p\}$, (ii) $u$ has a uniform distribution with support $[0,2]^p$, (iii) the measurement noise $w$ has a jointly Gaussian distribution with zero mean and identity covariance, (iv) the data is generated with $p = 10$ and $\theta_0\in\mathbb{R}^p$ such that $ \theta_{0k} = \frac{1}{2}$ for all $k\in[p]$, and (v) the semiparametric algorithm (i.e., Algorithm \ref{algorithm:sp}) was applied with $\gamma,\sigma$ chosen using cross-validation \citep{hastie2009} and $\Theta = [0,2]$.
 The second example is where: (i) \textsf{FOP-E} is